Wajid Khan of Salman Khan's favourite music director duo Sajid-Wajid fame dies

 According to sources, Sajid was not keeping well for some time and was last seen in the music launch function of Salman Khan’s film Dabanng 3.
 The flamboyant music director was, however, quite active on social media platforms such as Twitter and Instagram.

 Sajid-Wajid were Salman Khan’s favourite music directors.
-The Dabangg Khan had given them the break in his film Pyaar Kiya To Darna Kiya.
-Since then, the duo went on to compose music for many hit films of Salman Khan such as Dabangg series and Jai Ho and Wanted.
+The Dabangg Khan had given them their first break in his film Pyaar Kiya To Darna Kiya.
+Since then, the duo went on to compose music for many hit films of Salman Khan such as Dabangg series, Jai Ho and Wanted.